stonkyoloer/ai-powered-options-trade-analyzer/README.md

 1. Construct a Diverse, AI-Focuses, Trading Portfolio (Monthly)
 2. Create a Trading Portfolio Screener for Daily Strategies (Daily)

 # 👨‍🏫 Scope

 1. Download Full Holdings List of: AIQ, ARKK, BOTZ, SHLD
 2. Run Prompt to Build an AI-Optimized, Sector-Diversified, Options Trading Portfolio
-4. Program a TastyTrade data Pipe
+4. Program a TastyTrade data pipe
+5. Program a yfinance data pipe
+6. Program a merge of the two data sets
-5. Run Prompt to Screen for Trades
+8. Run Prompt to Screen for Trades
+9. Cont. to improve accuracy of data!

 # 🗂 Download Full Holdings List of: AIQ, ARKK, BOTZ, SHLD